mrhxszo/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Sketch pad with few features
+Sketch pad with few modes.

 This the third project for The Odin Project fundamentals course.